fresh8/governance/doc/0004-platform-expectations-of-services.md

 ## Context

 As we are using Google Cloud Platform (GCP), some expectations must be met in order for services to run with high availability.
-There are a number of failure types that can occur at any point due do GCP, including (but not limited to); unexpected single instance failure, unexpected single instance reboot, and zone/region failures.
+There are a number of failure types that can occur at any point due to GCP, including (but not limited to); unexpected single instance failure, unexpected single instance reboot, and zone/region failures.

 ## Decision